j9hwang/j9hwang.github.io/_pages/CV.md

  - and related topics

 ## Extracurricular Activities
- - Millitary duty in ROK Army, Mar.
+ - Military duty in ROK Army, Mar.
 2019 - Oct.
 2020
-   - Specialty in computer technician
+   - Served as a computer technician